-Unlike California law, Nevada law does not have a specific carjacking statute.
+Unlike California law, Nevada law does not have a specific statute addressing carjacking.
 Instead, carjacking is a “cluster” of related crimes.
-Depending on the circumstances, carjacking suspects face charges for one or more of the following six offenses:
+If you are a carjacking suspect, you face charges for one or more of the following six offenses, depending on the circumstances:

 - Robbery (NRS 200.380): An unlawful taking through the use of force, violence, or intimidation.